bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:04:24

-So an account is basically a transaction.
+An account is basically a transaction.
 That's in this proposal what an account is.
 And this transaction consists of one input, so one address where coins are sent from, but this one input is a multi-sig input, so it has two public keys.
-It also has one output, which is a, what's it called?
+It also has one output, which is one `OP_RETURN` output.
-No, `OP_RETURN´, sorry.
-So one `OP_RETURN´ output.

 Sjors: 00:04:52